the-kollider/lnhedgehog/README.md

 ./cli.py --lock_status
 ```

-The response will show you whether the balance is locked.
+The response will show you whether the balance is locked or not.

 ## Potential Application